Jane Emmet de Glehn: Wilfrid de Glehn and John Singer Sargent

-After returning to America, she met and married the notable British impressionist painter Wilfrid de Glehn (1870–1951) in 1904 in New Rochelle, New York.
+After returning to America, she met and married the notable British impressionist painter Wilfrid de Glehn in 1904 in New Rochelle, New York.
 Following their marriage, the couple honeymooned in Cornwall, England, vacationed in Paris and Venice, and made a permanent home in Chelsea, London.

 In England, Jane continued to draw and paint, exhibiting her work at the New English Art Club, the Royal Academy and the Royal Hibernian Academy.
 She worked in the mediums of chalk and charcoal as well as oil on board and canvas.
-The young couple became frequent travelling companions of the American painter John Singer Sargent, whom Jane Emmet de Glehn had met at performance of the dancer Carmencita in 1890, and between 1905 and 1914 the trio often depicted each other in their works whilst travelling throughout Europe.
+The young couple became frequent travelling companions of the American painter John Singer Sargent, whom Jane Emmet de Glehn had met at a performance of the dancer Carmencita in 1890, and between 1905 and 1914 the trio often depicted each other in their works whilst travelling throughout Europe.

-When World War I broke out, both Jane and Wilfrid joined the staff of a British hospital for French soldiers, Hôpital Temporaire d'Arc-en-Barrois, Haute-Marne, France in January 1915.
+When World War 1 broke out, both Jane and Wilfrid joined the staff of a British hospital for French soldiers, Hôpital Temporaire d'Arc-en-Barrois, Haute-Marne, France in January 1915.
 On their return to England the following year, Wifrid was commissioned and seconded to the Front in Italy in 1917.
 After the war they returned to England, and Wilfrid held a solo exhibition at the Leicester Galleries and another solo show in New York in 1920.
-For the next decade the two would spend summers in Cornwall and winters in France.
+For the next decade, the two would spend summers in Cornwall and winters in France.

 Later life

-Unlike her sisters, or her cousin Ellen Emmet Rand, or her husband, Jane Emmet de Glehn was not a prolific artist; after 1913 she generally exhibited her work alongside of that of her husband.
-During the 1930s and 1940s Jane had a studio in New York.
-In 1940 she shared an exhibition with her sister Lydia Field Emmet, and like her sisters and cousin, preferred to mostly work in portraiture.
+Unlike her sisters, or her cousin Ellen Emmet Rand, or her husband, Jane Emmet de Glehn was not a prolific artist; after 1913, she generally exhibited her work alongside of that of her husband.
+During the 1930s and 1940s, Jane had a studio in New York.
+In 1940, she shared an exhibition with her sister Lydia Field Emmet, and like her sisters and cousin, preferred to mostly work in portraiture.
 After her husband's death in 1951, Jane Emmet de Glehn spent much of her time casually sketching her extended family and members of her social circle.
 She and Wilfrid had no children and she died in 1961.